Epilobium canum: Cultivation

 As befits their origin, they prefer to be cultivated in well-drained soil exposed to full sun but protected from the wind, and need little watering.
-Epilobium canum ssp. canum is hardy to USDA zone 8a.
+Epilobium canum subsp. canum is hardy to USDA zone 8a.
 Epilobium canum (or its cultivar(s)) is a recipient of the Royal Horticultural Society's Award of Garden Merit under the Zauschneria californica name.

 A small number of hybrid cultivars have been introduced by various growers, in some cases by working from isolated populations, such as those on Santa Cruz Island off the California coast.